Vehicles are special geometry objects, which are driven by scripts, which also determine the functionality.

 - The damaged objects needs the suffix "_damaged" to its name (like hull -> hull_damaged, door_left_1 -> door_left_1_damaged, etc).

 - To have some extra debris (if one object is breaking apart to more debris parts), you can add further objects to the damaged model.
 These should be called the object's name + "debris_" suffix. (hull -> hull_debris_1, hull_debris_2, etc.) These will spawn and fly away from the blast when the vehicle explodes.

 - The damage model can also include LOD's.

 To manage objects easier, it is recommended to sort LOD's via layers.

 - In 3ds Max, the TBC controller for the animations (translation and rotation) must be used.
 Any other controller will create unpredictable results.
-Please refer to the Animation guide for more details!
+Please refer to Animation guide for more details!

 - Animations have to be saved as .anm files.
 To save certain animations, you must select the objects you would like to save the animations of, and add to the export list.
 If you want to animate the doors closing, then you have to export with only the doors in the export list.
-File names have to start with the object names + the animation's name.
-If the vehicle's main file is called car.cga, then the animation should be called something like car_door_opening.cga for example.
+File names has to start with the object names + the animation's name.
+If the vehicle's main file is called car.cga, then the animation should be called like car_door_opening.cga for example.